omar-zr/derq-test/README.md

 ### Important Note

-Due to time constraints, it bit hard  to complete all requirements such as displaying the out-of-service time on the charts.
+- Due to time constraints, it was a bit challenging to complete all requirements, such as displaying the out-of-service time on the charts.
+- I am seeding the Sensors Info.
+Also, it doesn't make sense to rely on a sequential ID.
+- Sensor1 is the one with ID 0 (For Filtering).
+- I didn't get the full picture behind the Downtime (is it down if there was no data, if there was corruption, if there was an offline status, or what exactly it is).
+- For APIs you can check `http://localhost/docs`

 ## Backend Documentation